licksylick/AutoTrackAnything/README.md

   After that you can get output video with animations (detection, tracking results) and csv-file with all information about objects in every frame.

  ### 2. Metrics counting
  I wrote **custom** Precision, Recall and F1Score calculation for tracking task.
 It compares bboxes positions and their ids.
-Please use it with labels from CVAT dataset exporting (see the structure)
+⚠️ Please use it with labels from CVAT dataset exporting (the structure is described below)

  You can simply run it on your labeled video or frames with command:
   ```sh